abu14/web-scraping-for-hotel-booking/README.md

 free cancellation status, and direct links to hotel pages*.
 The script sends **HTTP requests** to a user-provided Booking.com search URL, parses the HTML content, and saves the extracted data into a structured CSV file.
 To avoid detection and rate limiting, it uses a custom user agent and implements a random delay between requests, mimicking human browsing behavior.

-> Note: For large-scale data scraping, I would consider using tools like ***Bright Data*** to manage proxies and avoid IP blocking when making frequent requests.
+> Remember: For large-scale data scraping, I would consider using tools like ***Bright Data*** to manage proxies and avoid IP blocking when making frequent requests.
 Also, to use ***Selenium*** Library to manage reload time and other web page related and brwoser related issues that might arise.

 ### ✨ **Features**